Emotional Boxing Matches

 When my children were young teens they enjoyed afternoon shows on Nickelodeon and Disney geared for their age group.
 The theme of these shows typically followed a pattern.
 A rift between two people (friends, siblings, parent and child) that was resolved at the end of the show.
 The feuding players would resolve their differences in dramatic fashion.
 The wordy jostling would end with a winner who slipped the most emotionally packed jab.
 The simulated studio audience would explode with “ahhhhhhh” and “ohhhhhhhh.”
 Inevitably, the powerful punch would lead to the victim reevaluating and asking for forgiveness.
 The rift was solved, and friendships reestablished.

-Here in the real world this method has some problems.
+Here in the real world, this method has some problems.
 Even a knockout punch doesn’t end our relationship matches.
 We want a healthy relationship.
 The continuing of the relationship is the goal, not momentary victory in a dispute.
 Our contemptuous remarks sting and scar.
 They may manipulate a temporary victory but initiate a long-term failure.

-A tyrannical attack is laced with poison that the relationship absorbs, producing negative affects of anger, sadness, contempt, or many other discomforting emotions.
+A tyrannical attack is laced with poison that the relationship absorbs, producing negative affects of anger, sadness, contempt, and other discomforting emotions.
 These attacks typically don’t invite a happy ending common to a television show.
 Unbalanced attacks, instead, solicit a protecting response—a defensive attack or protecting shield.
 A harmful cycle of negative affect has begun.
 According to John Gottman, these disagreements and the manner the participants respond are more predictive of the success and failure of the relationship than any other element.
 (2011, Location 398)

 When immediate impulses dominate, long-term goals suffer.
 The satisfaction derived from a relationship doesn’t emerge from browbeating a partner into submission.
 Long stable relationships are established from environments of safety.
 Bonds established in equality create safety, each partner feeling being cared for by the nurturing attention of the other.
-When disagreements are encountered, instead of a negative cycle of damaging punches, the carefully works through the differences with respect for the others psychological states, reading the emotions and maintaining a positive affect, promoting the welfare of the partner and the relationship.
-(Mills & Clark 2001, p.
-19)
+When disagreements are encountered, instead of a negative cycle of damaging punches, the carefully works through the differences with respect for the others psychological states, reading the emotions and maintaining a positive affect, promoting the welfare of the partner and the relationship (Mills & Clark 2001, p.
+19).

 “Romantic love was all about attachment and emotional bonding.
 It was all about our wired-in need to have someone to depend on, a loved one who can offer reliable emotional connection and comfort.”
-Sue Johnson

 As for the young couple, we can hope that the upset and disrupting moment was an aberration, followed by sharing of feelings and connection rather than a full-blown punching match, each trying to gain the upper hand while destroying the relationships and the quiet stability of a loving home for the young child in tote.